Chicago Public Schools Data

 Partial List of Variables

-ISAT scores, gender, race, age, birth year, measures of special education needs, qualification for free or reduced price lunch, US Census tract of residence, home address, school lottery applications, enrollment status, graduation status
+ISAT scores, gender, race, age, birth year, measures of special education needs, qualification for free or reduced price lunch, US Census tract of residence, home address, school lottery applications, enrollment status, graduation status.
+See appendix A of the RRB Guidelines for a full list of variables.

 J-PAL Randomized Evaluations Using this Data Set